yhajiali/yhajiali.com/README.md

 # My Personal Website

 > This is my portfolio.
-Designed to be simplistic and clean while including features like a dark mode toggle, smooth animations and more.
+Designed to be simplistic and clean while including features like a dark mode toggle, hover cards, smooth animations and more.

 _Inspired by [Brian Ruiz](https://b-r.io/links)_